Outdoor Socket Installation Cost

 Install Garden Lighting

-If you are getting an external socket fitted it might be a good time to investigate getting lighting for your garden.
+If you are getting an external socket fitted, it might be a good time to investigate getting lighting for your garden.
 This can make your garden space more liveable and allow you to spend more time in it.
-Depending on the lighting you choose, this can cost £120 - £250.
+Depending on the style you choose, the cost to install outdoor lighting may be £120 to £250.

 Install Electricity to Outbuildings/Shed